 Here are some of our top picks:

 Additionally, coconut oil can be topically applied to soothe itch and speed healing.
-Coconut oil has natural antibacterial properties and anti-inflammatory properties that can support healing and reduce swelling and irritation.
+Coconut oil has natural antibacterial and anti-inflammatory properties that can support healing and reduce swelling and irritation.

 How to Prevent Mosquito Bites on Dogs